Course Schedule Design

-Use the completed Scheduling Worksheet to complete the Course Request portion of the FC Enrollment Form.
+Use the Scheduling Worksheet to complete the Course Request portion of the FC Enrollment Form.

 - Complete & Submit the FC Enrollment Form.
-(Available March 1)
+A $75 enrollment fee is charged.

 Confirmation of Submission

-After submitting the FC Enrollment Form, you will receive two emails.
+After submitting the FC Enrollment Form, students receive two emails.
 Emails are NOT an acknowledgement of course enrollment.
-If you did not receive both emails, contact email@example.com.
+If both emails were not received, contact email@example.com.

 - Email #1: Confirms submission of the FC Enrollment Form

-Advisors will review your submitted FC Enrollment Form.
-Advisors check to ensure that you have the eligibility for any requested math and science courses (based on Math Placement Test results).
-They also review your course request to ensure that you have chosen the correct courses for your intended major, that you are not duplicating requirements, and that you have selected a UNIV100 section.
-If there are any issues, an advisor will contact you via email.
+Advisors will review the submitted FC Enrollment Form.
+Advisors check to ensure that students have the eligibility for any requested math and science courses (based on Math Placement Test results).
+They also review the course request to ensure that the selected courses support the intended major, that there are no duplicating requirements, and that a UNIV100 section has been selected.
+If there are any issues, an advisor will contact students via email.

-- Your FC Enrollment Form will not be processed until the results of the MPT have posted to your student record.
+- The FC Enrollment Form will not be processed until the results of the MPT have posted to the student record.